youssefaymanmohamed/NismoGen-Chatbot/README.md

 4. **Set up environment variables**:

-    - Create a .env file in the Utils directory and add your API keys.
+    - Create an .env file in the Utils directory and add your API keys.

 ## Usage